 Here is the latest video from Head Coach, Guy Hetherington, on How to Ski Moguls.
 Part 3 of the ALLTRACKS Mogul Series – Line Choice.

-If you want to hone your skiing through the most challenging of terrain, check out the video here – I hope it helps!
+If you want to hone your mogul skiing through the most challenging of terrain, check out the video here – I hope it helps!
+As we’ve mentioned, successful mogul skiing is all about understanding the terrain and being able to plot your turns and movements before getting to them.
+This video will help you plan those turns and learn how to truly read the landscapes.

 Since we are now able to look for the correct place to finish our turns, the next step is figuring out how to get there.
 Even if our final destination is the same, our chosen may vary depending on our ability or desired outcome.
 Let’s take a look at a few different options on the same set of bumps.